klahrich/chiefhustler/content/posts/sunlight-financial.md

 funded by Sunlight’s network of capital providers who, by partnering with Sunlight, gain access to a difficult-toreach loan market, best-in-class consumer credit underwriting and attractive risk adjusted returns.
 These loans are facilitated by Sunlight’s proprietary technology platform, Orange (the “Sunlight Platform” or “Orange ”), through which Sunlight offers instant credit decisions to homeowners nationwide at the POS on behalf of
 Sunlight’s various capital providers.

-Think Affirm, for the solar panel and home improvement verticals.
+Think Affirm, for the solar panel (and recently the home improvement) vertical.

-Sunlight’s core business is facilitating loans made by Sunlight’s various capital providers to the consumer customers of residential solar contractors.
 Sales of Sunlight-facilitated loan products are made by contractors in the context of selling residential solar systems to consumers, allowing homeowners to go solar with no money down, and in most cases, immediately saving money on their utility bills and often saving a significant amount of money over the life of their solar system.
 Sunlight’s revenue is primarily from platform fees earned on each solar and home improvement loan facilitated through Orange .
 The platform fee is generally equal to the margin between